mpsonntag/unixQuickstart/unixTutorial.md

 - `tar`     ... compress/uncompress files

-## Commandline programms for textfile handling
+## Command line programs for text file handling

-Use the --help option for in depth information, links provided or the interweb.
+Use the --help option for in depth information, links provided or the interwebs.

 - `sort`    ...
 Sorts standard input then outputs the sorted result on standard output.
 - `uniq`    ...
 Given a sorted stream of data from standard input, it removes duplicate lines of data (i.e., it makes sure that every line is unique).